-Clarifications on PM {2.5} Monitor Objectives Operated by LMAPCD Watson Lane 21-111-0051 PM2.5 FRM sampling was terminated in December, 2017.
-The continuous PM2.5 BAM served as primary monitor starting January, 2018, then transitioned to the T640 method in January, 2019.
+Clarifications on PM {2.5} Monitor Objectives Operated by LMAPCD Watson Lane PM2.5 FRM sampling was terminated in December, 2017.
+The continuous PM2.5 BAM 21-111-0051 served as primary monitor starting January, 2018, then transitioned to the T640 method in January, 2019.
 It should also be noted that PM10 NAAQS compliance monitoring was terminated at this site in December, 2018.
-The NAAQS compliance responsibility was transferred to Cannons Lane for 2019 and beyond.
-Cannons Lane 21-111-0067 The continuous PM2.5 BAM served as the primary monitor starting January, 2018, with FRM sampling serving as a collocated monitor for the continuous method.
+The PM10 NAAQS compliance responsibility was transferred to Cannons Lane for 2019 and beyond.
+Cannons Lane The continuous PM2.5 BAM served as the primary monitor starting January, 2018, with 21-111-0067 FRM sampling serving as a collocated monitor for the continuous method.
 Initial FRM collocation sampling did not meet the required collocation distance, but this was resolved in March, 2019 when the FRM sampler was moved to the roof of the shelter.
 The T640x analyzer replaced the BAM instruments in late January, 2019.
 It should also be noted that upon installation of the T640x in January, 2019, this site served as a NAAQS compliance monitor for PM10 as well.
-Carrithers Middle School 21-111-0080 This site was established in early 2018 and served as a replacement site for Bates Elementary (AQI ID 21-111-0027).
-The initial objective of the PM2.5 monitoring served as a special purpose monitor for AQI determination.
+Carrithers Middle This site was established in early 2018 and served as a replacement site for Bates School Elementary (AQI ID 21-111-0027).
+The initial objective of the PM2.5 monitoring served as a 21-111-0080 special purpose monitor for AQI determination.
 However, with a change from BAM1020 method to API Teledyne T640 method in early 2019, the monitoring objective changed to NAAQS Compliance.
 As such, the parameter changed from 88501 to 88101.
-Durrett Lane 21-111-0075 Initial PM2.5 monitoring at this Near Road site was performed using filter-based FRM samplers.
+Durrett Lane Initial PM2.5 monitoring at this Near Road site was performed using filter-based FRM 21-111-0075 samplers.
 In early 2019, a Teledyne API T640 instrument was installed and served as the primary PM2.5 monitor for the purpose of NAAQS compliance.
 The FRM sampler remains at the site and operates as a QA collocated monitor (as of 1/1/2019).
-Firearms Training 21-111-1041 PM2.5 monitoring began at Firearms Training in early 2018 when the Southwick Community Center site (AQS ID 21-111-0043) shut down and much of the monitoring equipment was moved to Firearms Training (PM and Meteorology).
-Initial PM monitoring at Firearms Training included FRM sampling (two FRM samplers for collocation) in addition to the BAM1020 method for both PM2.5 and PM10.
-In 2019, the continuous PM2.5 method became the primary monitor and the FRMs were phased out with all FRM sampling at this site terminated by July, 2019.
-The T640x instrument was installed in March, 2019.
-This site also represents a NAAQS compliance monitoring site for PM10 starting in 2018.
+Algonquin Parkway PM2.5 monitoring began at Algonquin Parkway (formerly known as Firearms Training) in 21-111-1041 early 2018 when the Southwick Community Center site (AQS ID 21-111-0043) was shut down and much of the monitoring equipment was relocated to Algonquin Parkway (PM and Meteorology).
+In addition to PM2.5 NAAQS compliance monitoring, this site also represents a NAAQS compliance monitoring site for PM10 starting in 2018.

-${\sf Table\,2-List\,of\,LMAPCD\,PM{2.5}\,monitoring\,sites\,and\,clarifications\,on\,the\,intended\,use\,of\,those\,monitors.}$
+Table 2 - List of LMAPCD PM{2.5} monitoring sites and clarifications on the intended use of those monitors.